-Investigating the Role of the Covid-19 Epidemic on Iranians' Search for Health Information on the Internet During Six Outbreaks of the Disease from February 2020 to April 2022
+Investigating the Role of the Covid-19 Epidemic on Iranians’ Queries for Health Information on the Internet during Six Outbreaks of the Disease from February 2020 to April 2022

 Document Type : Research Paper